asirff399/SoftHeal/README.md

 ### Volunteer

--There was a volunteer register form where anyone could send a request to join us as a volunteer.
+- There was a volunteer register form where anyone could send a request to join us as a volunteer.

 ### Admin Dashboard